mghaight/lekha/README.md

 > **Note**
 > Tesseract must be installed separately and available on your PATH.
 Lekha uses
 > `pytesseract` when possible and falls back to the `tesseract` CLI.

-## Development

-- `typer` powers the CLI.
-- `Flask` serves the API and static assets for the web viewer.
-- Tests are not included yet; verify manually by running the CLI and exercising the viewer.